jmgurney/automtud/README.md

 This is very alpha, so comments, bug reports and ideas are welcome.

+Running automtud.sh:

+	sh automtud.sh -i <interface>

+You can specify more than one -i option to add additional interfaces.

 Command for checking MTU of the routes:

 	netstat -Wrnfinet